kestral246/wand_of_illumination/README.md

 ===========================================
 Provides a wand that when used, lights up an entire room—but only for a moment.

-Alternatively, provides a 1900-era flash-lamp, for those without a sense of magic.
+Alternatively, provides a 1900-era flash-lamp, and a futuristic super-lamp for those without a sense of magic.

 ![Wand of Illumination Screenshot](compare.gif "Torch vs Normal vs Extended Range")